-Catfish constitute a large group of primarily freshwater fish which are They reach their greatest widely distributed throughout the world. diversity in the continents spanning the equator - South America, Africa and Asia - and are especially specious in the largest rivers such as the Amazon and Zaire, in each of which several hundred species are found.
-Some catfish are armoured with heavy scales but most are scaleless. vary in size from tiny parasitic species with a total length of less than five millimetres to giant forms such as the eels, vundu and sharptooth catfish which weigh 30 kg in mass.
-Most catfishes prefer the slow-flowing reaches of rivers and lakes, but there are exceptions such as the mountain uranoscopus. which lives in Africa.
-Amphilius South Catfish are typically very adaptable and hardy fast-flowing rapids. animals which can survive out of water for considerable periods of time if They are therefore suitable for intensive culture they remain moist. without aeration or high water exchange rates.
+Catfish constitute a large group of primarily freshwater fish which are widely distributed throughout the world.
+They reach their greatest diversity in the continents spanning the equator - South America, Africa and Asia - and are especially specious in the largest rivers such as the Amazon and Zaire, in each of which several hundred species are found.
+Some catfish are armoured with heavy scales but most are scaleless. in size from tiny parasitic species with a total length of less than varv five millimetres to giant forms such as the eels, vundu and sharptooth catfish which weigh 30 kg in mass.
+Most catfishes prefer the slow-flowing of rivers and lakes, but there are exceptions such as the mountain reaches Amphilius uranoscopus. which lives catfish Africa.
+South Catfish are typically very adaptable and hardy fast-flowing rapids. animals which can survive out of water for considerable periods of time if They are therefore suitable for intensive culture they remain moist. without aeration or high water exchange rates.

-Catfish are characterized by the following anatomical features: a single, rayed dorsal fin, which may be short or long; the presence of an adipose fin in some species; strong, sharply pointed spines in the pectoral (and in some species, the dorsal) fin; whiskerlike, sensory barbels around the mouth; a large and broad head and mouth; small eyes.
+Catfish are characterized by the following anatomical features: a single, rayed dorsal fin. which may be short or long; the presence of an adipose fin in some species; strong, sharply pointed spines in the pectoral (and in some species, the dorsal) fin; whiskerlike, sensory barbels around the mouth; a large and broad head and mouth; small eyes.
 All catfish have swimbladders and a Weberian apparatus (a string of fused vertebrae which connect the inner ear to the swimbladder) and many have sound-producing and electrogenic organs.

-Catfish are classified in the order Siluriformes which includes such familiar fishes as the bullheads, squeakers, electric catfish, sea barbel and armoured catfish, as well as less familiar forms such as the doradids, plotosids. pimelodids and callichthyids.
-There are about 2 000 species of catfish in the world (about eight per cent of the total number of fishes) and about 42 species (of which eight are undescribed) occur in southern Africa (unpublished records of the JLB Smith Institute of Ichthyology).
-Most southern African catfishes are either too small, too difficult to culture or would encounter too much consumer resistance to be successful Only three southern African species, the candidates. aquaculture the vundu Heterobranchus gariepinus. catfish Clarias sharptooth catfish Eutropius depressirostris, are the butter and longifilis considered to have aquaculture potential (Figure 1.1).
+Catfish are classified in the order Siluriformes which includes such familiar fishes as the bullheads, squeakers, electric catfish, sea barbel and armoured catfish, as well as less familiar forms such as the doradids, pimelodids and callichthyids.
+There are about 2 000 species of catfish in the world (about eight per cent of the total number of fishes) about 42 species (of which eight are undescribed) occur in southern (unpublished records of the JLB Smith Institute of Ichthyology).
+Most southern African catfishes are either too small, too difficult to culture or would encounter too much consumer resistance to be successful aquaculture candidates.
+Only three southern African species, the sharptooth catfish Clarias gariepinus. the vundu Heterobranchus catfish Eutropius depressirostris. are longifilis and the butter considered to have aquaculture potential (Figure 1.1).